matheuscscp/gke-metadata-server/README.md

 on the host network, *the rules will be installed on the network namespace of the Node!*
 Please be sure to know what you are doing when using this tool inside complex environments.

+### Token Caching

+When the emulator is configured to cache tokens, the issued Google OAuth 2.0 Access and OpenID Connect Identity Tokens are kept and returned to client Pods until their expiration.

+This means that if even you remove the required permissions for the Kubernetes ServiceAccount to issue those tokens, the client Pods will still get those tokens from the emulator until they expire.
+This is a limitation of how the permissions are evaluated: they are evaluated only when the tokens are issued, which is what caching tries to avoid.
+If your use case requires immediate revocation of permissions, then you should not use token caching.

+Tokens usually expire in 1 hour.

 ## Disclaimer

 This project was not created by Google.
 Enterprise support from Google is